Beating People Up While High On Drugs

 In the beginning, they used more than me.
 That’s the funny thing.
 They would always say, “Try to get Luke to smoke because he gets all goofy.”
 I didn’t like it.
 I get paranoid and then eventually I started loving it.
 From smoking weed, my sister, she started bringing it around me more.
 She’s an alcoholic and an addict too.
 We wouldn’t even go to the school a lot.
 We would sit around the house and smoke weed and party and whatever comes along with that.
 We go to parties, hanging out with the house and get high.
 It was rough.
 I was abused as a kid and my dad worked out of town so he was never there and my mom was working full-time.
 We always had a lot of time on our hands.
 We took advantage of that and we did stuff that kids shouldn’t be doing it that age, vandalizing, smoking weed, getting high, stealing, fighting, whatever it is.

 Luke would beat people up for the drugs or their money.
 Too much freedom almost got him killed.
-Click To Tweet
+Share on XDid your parents allow you to smoke and drink around the house?

 In the beginning, they were very against it because I was smoking weed at such a young age, but then I found out that they were growing it.
 They couldn’t keep me from smoking.
 No matter what the consequence was, I became defiant.
 They would say, “You’re grounded.
 You’re not going to hang out with anybody.”
 I wouldn’t even care.
 I would still go do what I would do.
 It got so bad where I had no respect for my parents, my sister, family, and friends.
 It was horrible.
 While doing all that, I graduated from high school.
 I don’t know how I did that, but it was amazing.
 From there, I broke my left arm in football diving for a fumble.
 It broke up by the shoulder.
 I got prescribed Vicodin.
 My mom let me take it on my own.
 I would go to school and take three or four of them.
 I didn’t think it was going to do anything.
 I remember I took them, I went to school first day that I had got them.
 I felt amazing.
 I felt wrapped in a blanket, so comfortable in my own skin.
 It was unheard of.
 I didn’t know what I was doing but I loved it.